AKM: Ammunition

+The weapon uses the same ammunition as the AK-47: the 7.62×39mm M43 intermediate rifle cartridge.

+The AKM mechanism's design principles and procedures for loading and firing are practically identical to those of the AK-47, the only difference being the trigger assembly (during the return stage of the bolt carrier on fully automatic mode) as a result of incorporating the rate reducer device.

 Magazines

 The early slab-sided steel AK-47 30-round detachable box magazines had 1 mm sheet-metal bodies and weigh 0.43 kg empty.
 The later steel AKM 30-round magazines had lighter sheet-metal bodies with prominent reinforcing ribs weighing 0.33 kg empty.
 To further reduce weight a light weight magazine with an aluminium body with a prominent reinforcing waffle rib pattern weighing 0.19 kg empty was developed for the AKM that proved to be too fragile and the small issued amount of these magazines were quickly withdrawn from service.
 As a replacement steel-reinforced 30-round plastic 7.62×39mm box magazines were introduced.
-These rust-coloured magazines weigh 0.24 kg empty and are often mistakenly identified as being made of Bakelite (a phenolic resin), but were actually fabricated from two-parts of AG-4S moulding compound (a glass-reinforced phenol-formaldehyde binder impregnated composite), assembled using an epoxy resin adhesive.
+These magazines discolour over time from yellowish to rust-coloured shades, weigh 0.24 kg empty and are often mistakenly identified as being made of Bakelite (a phenolic resin), but were actually fabricated from two-parts of AG-4S moulding compound (a glass-reinforced phenol-formaldehyde binder impregnated composite), assembled using an epoxy resin adhesive.
 Noted for their durability, these magazines did, however, compromise the rifle's camouflage and lacked the small horizontal reinforcing ribs running down both sides of the magazine body near the front that were added on all later plastic magazine generations.
 A second generation steel-reinforced dark-brown (colour shades vary from maroon to plum to near black) 30-round 7.62×39mm magazine was introduced in the early 1980s, fabricated from ABS plastic.
 The third generation steel-reinforced 30-round 7.62×39mm magazine is similar to the second generation, but is darker coloured and has a matte non-reflective surface finish.
 The current issue steel-reinforced matte true black non-reflective surface finished 7.62×39mm 30-round magazines, fabricated from ABS plastic weigh 0.25 kg empty.

 Early steel AK-47 magazines are 9.75 in long, and the later ribbed steel AKM and newer plastic 7.62×39mm magazines are about 1 in shorter.

 The transition from steel to mainly plastic magazines yielded a significant weight reduction and allow a soldier to carry more rounds for the same weight.

 Note: All 7.62×39mm AK magazines are backwards compatible with older AK variants.*10.12 kg (22.3 lb) is the maximum amount of ammo that the average soldier can comfortably carry.
 It also allows for best comparison of the three most common 7.62×39mm AK-style magazines.